 Is it a good idea to pay off debt or save for a house?
 Is it possible to do both?
 Understanding how the home loan process works could help you make those decisions—and avoid mistakes that could keep you from getting your dream home.

-When a lender considers you for a mortgage, you can expect debt to be a factor when it comes to how much you’ll be able to borrow, the interest rate you might pay, and other terms of the loan.
+When a lender considers you for a mortgage loan, you can expect debt to be a factor when it comes to how much you’ll be able to borrow, the interest rate you might pay, and other terms of the loan.

 Understand Your Debt-to-Income Ratio